llikethat/ComfyUI-SAM3DBody2abc/README.md

 - **None (Body at Origin)** - Character centered, static camera
 - **Baked into Mesh/Joints** - World offset baked into positions
 - **Baked into Camera** - Body at origin, camera moves (animated)
-- **Root Locator** - Root empty carries translation, body/skeleton as children
+- **Root Locator** - Root empty carries translation, body/skeleton as children, static camera
+- **Root Locator + Animated Camera** ⭐ - Character path visible AND camera follows (best for moving camera shots)
 - **Separate Track** - Body at origin + separate locator showing world path

-**Note**: Camera is only animated when "Baked into Camera" is selected.
-For all other modes, camera is static.
+**Note**: "Root Locator + Animated Camera" is the recommended mode for shots where both character and camera move.
+The camera is parented to the root locator, so they move together while maintaining the screen-space relationship.

 ### Export Options
 - **FPS Passthrough** - Source FPS flows from video loader through to export